 The two compared specimens were enhanced by using self-drilling screws with 40 mm length and 200 mm spacing as shear connectors.
 It is shown that ultimate load for the specimen with profiled steel sheeting with thickness of 1.2 mm is increased by 47.73% than that of the specimen with profiled steel sheeting with thickness of 0.7 mm.
-The load-deflection curves indicate that the loads dropped slightly when the first end slip had initiated, but further it is increased and sustained for a longer period beyond the first end slip.
 The failure mode of the tested specimens has been improved from brittle to ductile type where the failure was delayed.